What is photosensitive epilepsy?

 - If you do find that a game(s) makes you feel like you are going to have a seizure, then it is best to stop playing and keep exposure to the game in short bursts (have a break every 10-15 minutes) or avoid that particular game altogether.

 It is good to take regular breaks from any electronic games and refresh.

-Computer monitors: Computer screen or images on computer screens also have potential to trigger a seizure, but this is uncommon.
+Computer monitors: It is uncommon for a computer screen to trigger a seizure.
 Only in exceptional cases would it be necessary to restrict computer work.
 If you are sensitive to screen flicker on older monitors, a screen filter may help.
 You could always try an anti-glare filter to reduce screen glare.
 High quality monitors, liquid crystal or LCD screens with a flicker (refresh) rate of at least 60Hz may not pose a problem.
 Once again, it is more likely to be the images on the screen that may cause a seizure.

 It is uncommon for seizures to be triggered by hand-held screens.

 3D movies: There is much hype and concern about the effect of 3D movies being a seizure trigger, but this is not the case.
-In people with photosensitive epilepsy, the risks of a seizure being triggered by 3D movies is no greater than conventional 2D programmes.
+In people with photosensitive epilepsy, the risks of a seizure being triggered by 3D movies is no greater than conventional 2D programs.
 For people with non-photosensitive epilepsy the risk of 3D movies triggering a seizure is negligible.

 Lights: The frequency of a flashing or flickering light most likely to trigger seizures will vary from person to person.
 Generally it is between 8-30 flashes per second, but this can vary.
 Many people seem to be sensitive around 15-20 flashes per second.
 Again, it is also dependent on the brightness and intensity of the light, and how long the person is exposed to it.